• Home

 LaKita Anderson

-This Old Fashioned Salmon Patties Recipe is a Southern classic made with canned pink salmon, breadcrumbs, and simple seasonings.
-Crispy, comforting, and ready in under 30 minutes.
+Old Fashioned Salmon Patties Recipe made with canned salmon and breadcrumbs, crispy outside, tender inside, and ready in under 30 minutes for an easy Southern comfort meal.

 4.73 from 11 votes